idealo/php-middleware-stack/Readme.md

 To perform a sequential processing of injected middlewares you have to call stack's ```process``` method with:
 * an instance of ```Psr\Http\Message\RequestInterface```.

-By default stack's ``process``` method returns the injected response object.
+By default stack's ```process``` method returns the injected response object.
 If any middleware decides to answer on it's own, than the response object of this certain middleware is returned.

+Stack implements ```Interop\Http\ServerMiddleware\DelegateInterface```.

 ## For example